Pondering John 14:15-31.

 While still in the safety of the upper room, Jesus reassured His disciples that those who placed their faith in Him would not be left as orphans when He died.
-We would be given another Counselor—the Spirit of truth to be with us always.
+Believers would be given another Counselor, the Spirit of truth, to be with us always.
 He warned that the world cannot accept the Spirit because they can’t see Him nor do they know Him.
 But the promise stands that believers would recognize Him because He lives within us.
-(John 14:15-18)

-“Another Counselor” causes me to conclude that the Spirit is a person with a specific role within the godhead.
-For example, Jesus said that “the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you” (John 14:26).
+“Another Counselor” reveals the Spirit is a separate, but equal person with a specific role within the godhead.
+For example, Jesus said that “the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.”

 How do I know the presence of God’s Spirit lives within me?
 First and foremost, His indwelling has radically changed me over time.
 I think differently.
 My values changed.
 I chase after better things.
 I don’t always have a myopic viewpoint.
 I have available to me an eternal perspective.

-It’s difficult to explain but I have experienced unexplainable:
+It’s difficult to explain but I have experienced the unexplainable:

-Love…love for those who are quick to reject me and my heart, love for those who are unkind, love for those the world says are unloveable.
+Love…love for those who are quick to reject me, love for those who are unkind, love for those the world says are unloveable.

-Joy (not to be mistaken for happiness)…in the midst of the most difficult circumstances and seasons of life.
+Joy (not to be mistaken with happiness)…in the midst of the most difficult circumstances and seasons of life.

 Peace…when my world seemed to be crashing all around me, when all of my plans unraveled and fell apart.
 Peace that guides me in the decisions I make as I navigate life.